Shenzhen Satellite TV: Variety Shows

 Shenzhen TV's variety shows are generally broadcast from Thursday to Sunday nights and rebroadcast during the daytime.
 Most of these variety shows follow a seasonal format, with some running for several months before ending.
 Shenzhen TV also occasionally hosts large-scale events.
 Some of the station's well-known variety shows include The Generation Show, Dinner Is Over Show, Men Left Women Right, and Big Star Birthday Party.

 On May 27, 2011, Shenzhen TV underwent a revamp and began airing a self-produced program every evening at 9:20 PM during prime time, seven days a week.
 This schedule, which includes a mix of variety and news programs, is known as the "Evening 9:20 Program Group" and has been maintained to this day.

 Currently, programs aired during evening prime time include the news and information shows Winning the High Ground (Monday), Military Live Room (Tuesday), Key Insight (Wednesday), and the variety shows Hello!
 Interviewer (Thursday) and Love Finds the Right Door (Friday), among others.

 Seasonal Variety Shows

 The Generation Show

 The Generation Show is a seasonal interactive variety program broadcast by Shenzhen TV.
-The show is adapted from the Belgian Flemish Radio and Television (VRT) variety program De generatieshow.
+The show is adapted from VRT variety program De generatieshow.
 In each episode, celebrities popular among audiences born in the 1960s, 1970s, 1980s, 1990s, and 2000s are invited to compete in a series of decade-themed quizzes and games.
 The program incorporates elements such as archival footage, physical objects, musical performances, and fashion shows to evoke memories from different generations.

 The show is hosted by Zhao Yio and has aired eighteen seasons since its debut on May 7, 2011.